fbasken/tc-automanualbackup/README.md

 Automatically performs the tasks of a manual data backup with minimal user input.

 ## Todo:
-- Log output
-- Prompt for non-standard folder backups
+- Prompt on a case-by-case-basis for non-standard folder backups
-- Go file-by-file through work folders since they cause issues

 - Build to an .exe for easy deploy
 - Verification that files successfully transfered